City Council Hearings Today

 • In mid-February, Council Member Hanif will make the final decision and the City Council will vote.

 We can’t stress enough how important your voice is in this process.
 Shahana Hanif and the City Council need to hear from everyone who cares about this rezoning.
-This is our community, and we should get to decide.
+This is our community, and we should get to decide!
+Please click the email link above to email Shahana Hanif and the Council Members on the Land Use Committee.